JeffersonLab/clas12-mcgen/README.md

 `git submodule update --remote --merge .`

-To update to a particular commit in a submodule:
+To update to a particular commit or tag in a submodule:

 * `cd ./inclusive-dis-rad`
 * `git checkout bb9025c`
+* `git checkout v1.0`

+If that submodule has its own submodules, then, in addition need to:

+* `git submodule update --recursive`

 In all cases above, you'd need to subsequently commit (and push) the changes.